build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 The industry standard term for the amount of data loss a system can tolerate is known as the Recovery Point Objective (RPO).
 This is measured as a unit of time it could be seconds, hours or even days.
 An RPO of 0 would mean that a database could not tolerate any data loss.

 High Availability is resilience to failure of individual services such as compute and storage.
 AWS by nature is highly available, if an EC2 fails due to an h/w issue this can be respawned on new h/w.
 EBS disks are resilient and striped.
 So we can expect Amazon RDS to be highly available as it's built using this same reliable, fault tolerant infrastructure.
 As we have discussed earlier if there is an issue that crashes the database, the database should still restart with zero data loss.
 If an RDS Database is setup to run as Multi AZ, RDS will automatically failover to a Disaster Recovery Site if one exists as well under many conditions.
+Using Multi AZ will provide an RPO of 0 due to synchronous replication.

 Backups in Amazon RDS are based on EC2 Storage level Snapshots and for Cloud Enabled offerings this is coupled with transaction log backups every 5 minutes all automated when enabled and implicitly written to S3 Object bucket Storage.
 The initial Snapshot of a database will perform a full storage backup with subsequent Snapshots being forever incremental copying only changed disk blocks for speed and efficiency.